martinthomson/train-protocol/draft-thomson-train-protocol.md

 But the 4 bytes of the version number will be restored to 0x6b3343cf before attempting to process the packet further.

+The "trigger" version used by the endpoints when sending long header packets that on-path network elements are authorized to rewrite. receiving packets with that value indicates that no on-path element provided a bandwidth indication.

+{:aside}
+> TODO: we should indicate that the bandwidth here is the maximum
+> receive rate.
+That is, if A sends a long header packet and B receives
+> that packet with a version encoding the bandwidth, that version
+> indicates the maximum rate at which B can send and A can receive.
+> That way we don't need B to echo a max send rate value to A.

+# Onboarding the train {#nego}

+The TRAIN extension requires cooperation between the two endpoints.
+Each endpoint indicates its willingness to receive long header packets by publishing the "train-station-ready" transport parameter (TBD), which a zero length value.

+Endpoint MAY set the version field of long header packets to the trigger value if the peer has published the "train-station-ready" parameter.

 # Deployment